syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ## Outer Rim

-Outer Rim term denotes circular track (outer circle) of SfRadialSlider.
+Outer Rim term denotes circular track (outer circle) of UWP Radial or Circular Slider.
 Following properties can be used to customize the Inner Rim

 ### Outer Rim Radius Factor

-OuterRimRadiusFactor property decides the radius of Outer Rim from the total radius available to render the SfRadialSlider.
+OuterRimRadiusFactor property decides the radius of Outer Rim from the total radius available to render the UWP Radial or Circular Slider.

 ### Outer Rim Stroke